CosineGaming/CodeIndigo/ReadMe.txt

 And also you're running on GLUT in 3D (currently without textures) with rudimentary importing and terrible performance.
 And you use a library that others CAN use for FREE, but WHY they would I have no idea.

 Code Indigo is a 3D mystery game.
 Play it!
-You must either compile the source with C++ and Nate Robin's legacy GLUT.
+One method is to compile the source with C++ and Nate Robin's legacy GLUT.
 Get glut at http://user.xmission.com/~nate/glut.html (for windows).
 Then install it (.h -> include, .lib -> lib, .dll -> system32).
 Or, more simply, find one of my releases and simply run CodeIndigo.exe.
 Sorry, Mac people I'll compile for you later.
-For now, Mac pople, you can compile yourselves.
+For now, Mac pople, you can compile yourselves (get XCode in that App Store thing, advanced user recommended).
 I have done tests and if you paste the code into XCode it should simply compile.

 A good deal of the code here is the high tech Indigo Engine.
 Feel free to use it in your own projects.